-- become fluent in maths, including through varied and frequent practice with increasingly complex problems over time.
-Pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils have conceptual understanding and are able to recall and apply their knowledge rapidly and accurately to problems

-- can reason mathematically, by following a line of enquiry, making relationships and generalisations and developing an argument.
-Can they provide proof using mathematical language
+- reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

-- can solve problems by applying their mathematics.
-In a variety of routine and non-routine problems with increasing sophistication.
-Can they break down problems into a series of simpler steps and persevere to find a solution?
+- can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions